aekhatean/store-front-api/README.md

 npm run lint
 ```

-- To test and build the code for production
+- To test and build the code for testing

 ```
-npm run build
+npm run test
 ```

 ## API Endpoints